cofinalsubnets/lisa/readme.md

-identity, where they form the solutions `n` of `1 = e ^ n * i * pi`, the value of pi taken to be twice that normally given. this formula implicitly describes a function that sends `n` to its exponential with respect to `i * pi` and is one whenever `n` is natural; this is the property used to construct zero below.
+identity, where they form the solutions `n` of `1 = e ^ n * i * pi`, the value of pi taken to be twice that normally given. this formula implicitly describes a function that sends `n` to its exponential with respect to `i * pi` and is one whenever `n` is natural; this property holds in the definition of zero to follow.

 the idea is to use lambda expressions to construct elements of an abelian monoid `N = 0 + succ N`. hyperoperations appear as complexity